The Top 6 College Search Websites for 2024

 1. US News and World Report’s Best Colleges Report (Methodology)

-US News is the largest of the college search sites.
+US News is the largest of the college search websites.
 They provide almost 50 different types of numerical rankings and lists to help students narrow their college search.
 They have tools to help any prospective student build a list of schools that fit his/her needs.

 On the US News site you can search by field of study or by individual college and view individual college profiles.
 They also provide lists by area of interest such as the best undergraduate engineering programs or historically black colleges and universities.
 They even conduct annual surveys of college counselors from top-ranked high schools to help come up with the colleges they think offer the best educational opportunities.